dohinaf/basic-icecream-website/README.md

-# basic-icecream-website
+# basic-icecream-ecommerce-website
-This is a sample responsive website made using HTML and CSS.
+This is a sample responsive website made using HTML, CSS and Javascript

 View the website here:
 https://arcticdelights.tiiny.site/